manasvipatil2002/Bank-Loan-Analysis/README.md

 ## Data Source
 The loan data for this project is sourced from an internal banking database, capturing comprehensive information about the bank's lending activities
 [data source](https://docs.google.com/spreadsheets/d/1-1Ldoe-DwZTL77tdMtRgZAIzeAzs0jh3/edit?usp=sharing&ouid=116890999875311477003&rtpof=true&sd=true).

+## 🎯 Project Motivation
+With increasing non-performing assets in the banking sector, there’s a need for data-driven lending decisions.
+This project was created to:

+Explore which factors influence loan approval and default.

+Empower banks to create risk profiles for applicants.

+Help develop targeted marketing strategies for loan products.

 ## Tools